 - Record the hardness, shape, and color of the kernels.

 - Cut out and glue the corresponding wheat product image in the second empty box.
 Record the products made from the wheat class.

 - Record the US location(s) where the wheat class is grown.

-- After the groups have completed all six stations, meet together as a whole group to discuss the different characteristics of the six classes of wheat.
+- After the groups have completed all six stations, have the students attach their completed Six Classes of Wheat activity sheets into their interactive notebooks and meet together as a whole group to discuss the different characteristics of the six classes of wheat.
 Use information from the Background – Agricultural Connections and the following questions to guide the discussion: